longturn/freeciv21/docs/General/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :unit:`Caravan` unit is a special unit that allows a player to move production from one city to another in order to increase the speed of constructing Wonders (both Small and Great).
-This effect only works for Wonders and no other city improvement.
+The :unit:`Caravan` unit is a special unit that allows a player to move production from one city to another in order to increase the speed of constructing wonders (both small and great).
+This effect only works for wonders and no other city improvement.
 The :unit:`Caravan` unit acts like any other unit when disbanded in a city: it gives back 50% of the shields it took to construct it in the first place.
 In many rulesets the :unit:`Freight` becomes available in the late game and obsoletes the :unit:`Caravan`.
 The :unit:`Freight` works the same way.